-Oboe Wu, DS/Solidworks
+Oboe Wu, DSS/Solidworks

 "NIST initiated the MBE PMI Validation and Conformance Testing Project in 2012 to help measure and improve the product and manufacturing information (PMI) quality by various CAD systems.
-SOLIDWORKS was selected in the project since the very beginning.
-In the past five years, SOLIDWORKS has made substantial progress to comply with the PMI validation requirements.
+SOLIDWORKS was selected in the

 This session will compare the PMI test results in SOLIDWORKS 2012 and the latest status in SOLIDWORKS 2017.
 Both representational and presentational improvements will be shown with a focus on the PMI representation to drive downstream manufacturing.